T-BonesLek/ur5_and_sim/README.md

-# My master thesis: "Ros2 Based Autonomous Textile Sorting-Facility"
+# My master thesis: "Ros2 Based Autonomous Textile Sorting Facility"

 A Robot-Cell with perception a system powered by Artificial Intelligence, Machine Learning, and ROS2 to Classify and Sort Textiles on a Moving